apace100/origins-docs/docs/misc/predicates/power.md

 [Predicate](../predicates.md)

-Checks if the player has the specified power.
+Checks if the entity has the specified power.

 Type ID: `apoli:power`